Why Russia Should Worry About Turkey’s Growing Presence in the -stans

 Russia should worry about the fact that some Turkic-inhabited republics have joined the body, like Yakutia and Tuva.
 Indeed, the World Turks Qurultai works for the “cultural and spiritual integration” of Turkic peoples and it wouldn’t be an unexpected outcome the appearance of separatist movements and feelings in the above-mentioned Russian republics.

 The same scenario is likely to occur in Central Asia, where the growing radicalization of Muslim youth is widely attributable to the presence of foreign-funded culture centres, religious schools, and mosques, essentially backed by Turkey and the Persian Gulf oil monarchies.
-The more the civil society and the intellectual intellighenzia is tied to Turkey, the harder will be to keep the -stans in the Russian world (Russkiy Mir).
+The more the civil society and the intellectual intellighenzia are tied to Turkey and likeminded Muslim powers, the harder will be — for the Kremlin — to keep the -stans in the Russian world (Russkiy Mir).

-US Policy Should Take Advantage of Turkey’s Central Asian Ambitions
+US Policy Is to Take Advantage of Turkey’s Central Asian Ambitions

 By using Ankara as a fifth column in the -stans, Washington would protect itself from any accusation coming from Moscow and, at the same time, it might achieve the goal of setting foot in the region.
-Some events will prove fundamental to understand whether the US is set to use Turkey to enter the -stans and, thus, are to be monitored very carefully: the countries’ position as regard to the Xinjiang, Uzbekistan’s decision about joining the EEU, and the -stans behavior within the EEU.
+Some events will prove fundamental to understand whether the US is set to use Turkey to enter the -stans and, thus, are to be monitored very carefully: from the countries’ position as regard to the Xinjiang to their evolving relation with Russia and the EEU.